srcnert/rak-zephyr-app/README.md

 *** McuMgr is necessary to use mcumgr commands.
 Please check dfu application for details.

-Please run 'west patch' command to fix following problems:
+Please run 'west patch apply' command to fix following problems:
 - Rak3172 i2c is not working correctly with PM. https://github.com/zephyrproject-rtos/zephyr/issues/37414
-- Adding mcuboot support for Rak11720. https://github.com/zephyrproject-rtos/zephyr/pull/80987
-- Adding Rak3172 board support. https://github.com/zephyrproject-rtos/zephyr/pull/74940
 - Adding RTT support for Rak11720.
 - Fixing Apollo3's adc problem.
 - Fixing build problem if PM and GPIO is used together for apollo3.
 - Sx1262 idle current problem.
+- Fixing wrongly defined clock settings and RF controller pins. https://github.com/zephyrproject-rtos/zephyr/pull/86037

 You can build your project via 'VsCode --> Terminal --> Run Build Task' option.
 For example, if you wanna build 'app/adc' example for rak3172, please select following options: